Discover the

 John - transcribed from Vat.
 Ebr.
 100, fol.
 117v

 The fact that Yeshua was ‘called’ the Messiah (by others), and that e.g. Peter acknowledged him as such was retained in the text.
-But because every instance where the author Matthew himself called Yeshua the Messiah was deleted, the Shem Tov version of Matthew is an anti-Messianic (or at best neutral) book.
+But, seeing that every instance where the author Matthew himself called Yeshua the Messiah was deleted, the Shem Tov version of Matthew is an anti-Messianic (or at best neutral) book.
 It gives the impression that not even the author of the Gospel of Matthew would acknowledge that Yeshua was indeed the Messiah.
 So, can one trust the Shem Tov version to always be accurate?